Source code for deepinv.physics.forward

 [docs] def A_vjp(self, x, v): r""" Computes the product between a vector :math:`v` and the Jacobian of the forward operator :math:`A` evaluated at :math:`x`, defined as: .. math:: A_{vjp}(x, v) = \left. \frac{\partial A}{\partial x} \right|_x^\top v.
 By default, the Jacobian is computed using automatic differentiation. :param torch.Tensor x: signal/image. :param torch.Tensor v: vector. :return: (:class:`torch.Tensor`) the VJP product between :math:`v` and the Jacobian. """ _, vjpfunc = torch.func.vjp(self.A, x) return vjpfunc(v)[0]

-[docs] def update(self, **kwargs): r""" Update the parameters of the forward operator. :param dict kwargs: dictionary of parameters to update. """ if hasattr(self, "update_parameters"): self.update_parameters(**kwargs) else: raise NotImplementedError( "update_parameters method not implemented for this physics operator" ) # if self.noise_model is not None: # check if noise model has a method named update_parameters if hasattr(self.noise_model, "update_parameters"): self.noise_model.update_parameters(**kwargs)
+[docs] def update(self, **kwargs): r""" Update the parameters of the physics: forward operator and noise model. :param dict kwargs: dictionary of parameters to update. """ self.update_parameters(**kwargs) if hasattr(self.noise_model, "update_parameters"): self.noise_model.update_parameters(**kwargs)

 [docs] class LinearPhysics(Physics): r""" Parent class for linear operators.
 It describes the linear forward measurement process of the form .. math:: y = N(A(x)) where :math:`x` is an image of :math:`n` pixels, :math:`y` is the measurements of size :math:`m`, :math:`A:\xset\mapsto \yset` is a deterministic linear mapping capturing the physics of the acquisition and :math:`N:\yset\mapsto \yset` is a stochastic mapping which characterizes the noise affecting the measurements. :param Callable A: forward operator function which maps an image to the observed measurements :math:`x\mapsto y`.
 It is recommended to normalize it to have unit norm. :param Callable A_adjoint: transpose of the forward operator, which should verify the adjointness test. .. note:: A_adjoint can be generated automatically using the :func:`deepinv.physics.adjoint_function` method which relies on automatic differentiation, at the cost of a few extra computations per adjoint call. :param Callable noise_model: function that adds noise to the measurements :math:`N(z)`.
 See the noise module for some predefined functions. :param Callable sensor_model: function that incorporates any sensor non-linearities to the sensing process, such as quantization or saturation, defined as a function :math:`\eta(z)`, such that :math:`y=\eta\left(N(A(x))\right)`.
 By default, the sensor_model is set to the identity :math:`\eta(z)=z`. :param int max_iter: If the operator does not have a closed form pseudoinverse, the conjugate gradient algorithm is used for computing it, and this parameter fixes the maximum number of conjugate gradient iterations. :param float tol: If the operator does not have a closed form pseudoinverse, a least squares algorithm is used for computing it, and this parameter fixes the relative tolerance of the least squares algorithm. :param str solver: least squares solver to use.
 Choose between `'CG'`, `'lsqr'`, `'BiCGStab'` and `'minres'`.
 See :func:`deepinv.optim.utils.least_squares` for more details. |sep| :Examples: Blur operator with a basic averaging filter applied to a 32x32 black image with a single white pixel in the center: >>> from deepinv.physics.blur import Blur, Downsampling >>> x = torch.zeros((1, 1, 32, 32)) # Define black image of size 32x32 >>> x[:, :, 16, 16] = 1 # Define one white pixel in the middle >>> w = torch.ones((1, 1, 3, 3)) / 9 # Basic 3x3 averaging filter >>> physics = Blur(filter=w) >>> y = physics(x) Linear operators can also be stacked.
 The measurements produced by the resulting model are :class:`deepinv.utils.TensorList` objects, where each entry corresponds to the measurements of the corresponding operator (see :ref:`physics_combining` for more information): >>> physics1 = Blur(filter=w) >>> physics2 = Downsampling(img_size=((1, 32, 32)), filter="gaussian", factor=4) >>> physics = physics1.stack(physics2) >>> y = physics(x) Linear operators can also be composed by multiplying them: >>> physics = physics1 * physics2 >>> y = physics(x) Linear operators also come with an adjoint, a pseudoinverse, and proximal operators in a given norm: >>> from deepinv.loss.metric import PSNR >>> physics = Blur(filter=w, padding='circular') >>> y = physics(x) # Compute measurements >>> x_dagger = physics.A_dagger(y) # Compute linear pseudoinverse >>> x_prox = physics.prox_l2(torch.zeros_like(x), y, 1.) # Compute prox at x=0 >>> PSNR()(x, x_prox) > PSNR()(x, y) # Should be closer to the original tensor([True]) The adjoint can be generated automatically using the :func:`deepinv.physics.adjoint_function` method which relies on automatic differentiation, at the cost of a few extra computations per adjoint call: >>> from deepinv.physics import LinearPhysics, adjoint_function >>> A = lambda x: torch.roll(x, shifts=(1,1), dims=(2,3)) # Shift image by one pixel >>> physics = LinearPhysics(A=A, A_adjoint=adjoint_function(A, (4, 1, 5, 5))) >>> x = torch.randn((4, 1, 5, 5)) >>> y = physics(x) >>> torch.allclose(physics.A_adjoint(y), x) # We have A^T(A(x)) = x True """ def __init__( self, A=lambda x, **kwargs: x, A_adjoint=lambda x, **kwargs: x, noise_model=lambda x, **kwargs: x, sensor_model=lambda x: x, max_iter=50, tol=1e-4, solver="CG", **kwargs, ): super().__init__( A=A, noise_model=noise_model, sensor_model=sensor_model, max_iter=max_iter, solver=solver, tol=tol, ) self.A_adj = A_adjoint